glaciology/OGRE/README.md

 Once the system is initialized, it will either sleep or begin logging data, depending on the specified log mode.
 If the USER has enabled LED_INDICATORS, the following additional lights will flash:
-  - Flashes at measurement rate: System logging GNSS data
+  - Flashes (faint) at measurement rate: System logging GNSS data
-  - 1 Blink every 12 seconds: System sleeping
+  - 1 Blink (bright) every 12 seconds: System sleeping
   - No blinks: system is in deep sleep due to low battery, or system is dead due to dead battery.

 ## Software Upload
-A pre-compiled binary is avialable with each release.
+A pre-compiled binary is avialable with each release (see releases).
 This binary file included in the release can be uploaded to the Apollo MCU with a usb-to-serial cable connected to the PCB header pins using the Sparkfun Apollo3 Uploader [here](https://github.com/sparkfun/Apollo3_Uploader_SVL).
-Example command line prompt using the svl.py script: [use baud -b 115200; provide path to binary file OGRENet.ino.bin; find path of usb serial converter port by ls /dev/tty.*]
+Example command line prompt using the svl.py script: [use baud -b 115200; provide path to binary file OGRENet.ino.bin; find path of usb serial converter port by typing ls /dev/tty.* on Linux and selecting the proper usb port.]
 ```
-python3 svl.py -b 115200 -f ./OGRENet.ino.bin /dev/tty.usbserial-1410
+python3 svl.py -b 115200 -f /PATH/TO/BINARY/FILE/OGRENet.ino.bin /dev/tty.usbserial-####
 ```

-You can also compile this code with the Arduino IDE, ensuring that the code and board libraries match the proper versions defined in the header of OGRENet.ino.
+You can also compile the source code with the Arduino IDE, ensuring that the code and board libraries match the proper versions defined in the header of OGRENet.ino [Sparkfun Artemis Module v1.2.3, SDFat library v2.1.0, Sparkfun ublox GNSS library v2.2.8].

 ## Hardware Notes
 <p align="center">